-In Singapore, financial institutions can lend up to 80% of the value of the property for residential properties.
+In Singapore, financial institutions can lend up to 75% of the value of the property for residential properties.
 This is referring to the Maximum Loan Quantum.
-Out of the balance of 20%, 5% must be paid in cash and 15% can be in CPF &/or Cash (provided this is the only property loan).
-Read more about Maximum Loan Quantum for residential property in Singapore.
+Out of the balance of 25%, 5% must be paid in cash and 20% can be in CPF &/or Cash (provided this is the only property loan).

-Financial institutions approve loan amounts based on the combined monthly loan commitments of not more than 60% of monthly income under the Total Debt Service Ratio (TDSR) calculation.
+Generally, financial institutions approve loan amount based on the combined monthly loan commitments of not more than 55% of monthly income under the Total Debt Service Ratio (TDSR) calculation.
 The loan commitments include the new property loan instalment payment as well as any other outstanding instalment repayments, such as car loans, and other financial commitments.
-Read more about TDSR.

-You are required to pay Stamp Duty for all the properties you purchased in Singapore.
+You are required to pay Buyer Stamp Duty for all the properties purchased in Singapore.
 Read more about Stamp Duty on Properties in Singapore.